brownag/huckster/README.md

 ## Example

 Here are some basic examples showing how to obtain hydrologic unit boundaries by ID, point, envelope, and polygon.

-The default `layerid` is `5` which corresponds to a “10-digit” HUC.
+The default `layerid=5` corresponds to a “10-digit” HUC or “Watershed” level boundary.

 ``` r
 library(huckster)